 - a.
 All Welcome Events will have to abide by the following: - i.
 Any planned event must be brought to the attention of the Union at least 10 days in advance using a Welcome Event Submission form; - ii.
-A risk assessment (created by a trained individual) must be completed by each student group involved to ascertain the safety and appropriateness of the planned event; this will then be assessed by the Opportunities & Events Manager, the President (Engagement & Sports) and/or President (Campaigns & Societies); - iii.
+A risk assessment must be completed by each student group involved to ascertain the safety and appropriateness of the planned event; this will then be assessed by the Opportunities & Events Manager; - iii.
 At all times a responsible person or persons (from within the club or society) will oversee the event.
 This person will be sober at all times, be responsible for any person participating, and ensure that these regulations are adhered to at all times.
 For Sports Clubs this will usually be the Wellbeing Officer, and for Societies this will usually be the Inclusion Officer; - iv.
 All individuals should be made aware that the Welcome Event is not compulsory, that they have the right not to participate, and if they decide not to participate this will have no negative bearing upon their position or status within the sports club or society; and - v.
 No peer pressure, coercion, or bullying should be applied to any member at any time.